-Cardiovascular diseases are the world’s biggest killers today, claiming the lives of close to 18 million people every year.
-Understanding what causes them – and therefore how they might be prevented or else earlier detected – is crucial
+Cardiovascular diseases are the world’s biggest killers today, claiming the lives of almost 18 million people every year.
+Understanding what causes them and how they can be prevented or, earlier detected is crucial.

 The issue lies at the heart of the Institute for Cardiogenetics at the University of Lübeck, which has a special focus on revealing the genetic factors that lead to coronary artery disease (CAD) and myocardial infarction, more commonly known as a heart attack.

 Led by Professor Dr Jeanette Erdmann, the institute combines integrative and experimental genomics to not only identify long sought-after genetic risk loci, but also determine their functional role in the development of cardiovascular diseases.

 Here, Erdmann tells Health Europa about the institute’s contribution to our understanding of genetic risk and its implications for patients.